 You will be a bit tired for a few days after your surgery.
 You may drive after a week, but do not return to vigorous exercise for a month and it is not advisable to make any travel plans for at least one month after your operation.

-The results of this operation are excellent restoring drooping breasts to a normal high postion with forward facing nipples.
+The results of this operation are excellent restoring drooping breasts to a normal high position, with forward-facing nipples.
 Immediately after surgery, your new breasts will be apparent, but the final shape takes approximately 2 months to fully emerge.

 Will my scars be obvious?